 In this article, let’s explore what is this 127 error and why it comes, and the solution.

-This error Program exited with status 127 comes when the respective command is not found or there is no such shell built-in.
+This error Program exited with status 127 comes in Oracle Apps host-based concurrent program when the respective command is not found or there is no such shell built-in.

 Let’s create a shell script as shown below.
 Move it to the Unix Server to define a host-based concurrent program.